lab596/civiform/Guide-for-the-main-project-on-call-engineer.md

 latest patch version that includes a fix.

 ### Dependency updates
-Unlike code in google3, CiviForm relies on versioned dependencies managed by an open source dependency management system.
+CiviForm relies on versioned dependencies managed by an open source dependency management system.
 These dependencies include [the web framework itself](http://playframework.com) along with a variety of other libraries that provide functionality such as view rendering, database